malenezi/malenezi/README.md

-# Hi, I'm Mamdouh Alenezi 👋
+# Hi, I'm Prof. Mamdouh Alenezi

 **Head of SDAIA Academy** at the Saudi Data and Artificial Intelligence Authority (SDAIA), based in Riyadh, Saudi Arabia.